jchelly/VirgoDC/README.md

   * `group` - the name of the HDF5 group to read datasets from
   * `return_file_nr` - if this is true the output dict contains an extra array with the index of the file each element was read from.
+  * `read_attributes` - if this is true, return an ndarray subclass with a .attrs attribute, which is a dict containing all HDF5 attributes of the dataset in the file.
+Attributes are assumed to be the same between files.

 Returns a dict containing distributed arrays with one element for each name in `datasets`.
 Input datasets should all have the same number of elements